MrBeee/roll/Readme.md

 As it is cumbersome to manipulate xml-data directly, the user is helped on two levels:

-1. Creating a new project is done using a **survey wizard**.
+1. Creating a new project can be done using a **survey wizard**.
 At present there is one wizard suitable to generate templates for land seismic and OBN-data.
 A marine wizard is in the making.
 2. Parameters can be modified added or deleted from the **property pane**.
 Behind the scenes, this updates the xml-structure, which is always visible from the Xml-tab in the main window.

+But if you are familiar with the xml-structure , you can edit the xml data directly and apply any changes using the '**Refresh Document**' toolbar button.